-Issue 12 • Week of April 3, 2022
+Issue 12 • Week of April 3, 2022 / Updated May 30, 2023

 Of course you could donate to reduce the debt or volunteer to pay someone else's taxes, but those would be drops in the ocean.
 It's equally unrealistic to think we can or even should pay off all of the entire federal debt within a few years.
-Most would agree, however, it should remain under 100% of GDP and that is certainly a surmountable goal.
+Most would agree, however, it should remain under 100% of GDP and that is certainly a surmountable goal to constrain inflation.